I. Faculty Teaching Load

 b.
 Evidence which effectively demonstrates the value of the project might be, but is not limited to:

-1) evidence that the work contemplated will be of high quality, will constitute a contribution to an academic field and is likely to be completed successfully;
+1) the work contemplated will be of high quality, will contribute to an academic field and is likely to be completed successfully;

-2) evidence that the project contemplated will enable the applicant to assume additional courses of study to be taught;
+2) the project contemplated will enable the applicant to assume additional courses of study to be taught;

-3) evidence that the project will directly benefit the University.
+3) the project will directly benefit the University.

 c.
 Why leave justified.
-The applicant should explain the scope, nature, or location of the project that makes it difficult or impossible to carry out as part of the normal activity expected of Washburn University full-time teaching faculty.
+The applicant should explain why the scope, nature, or location of the project makes it difficult or impossible to carry out as part of the normal activity expected of Washburn University full-time faculty.

 5. Grant Approval